-9.1 Officers have been consulted on the content of the report and the Programme for Procurement and views have been reflected within the report.
+- 9.1 Officers have been consulted on the content of the report and the Programme for Procurement (Strategy) and views have been reflected within the report. - 9.2 A covering report complete with the proposed Programme for Procurement (Strategy) was submitted as an information item to Policy and Resource committee on 10th April 2018.